highmobility/auto-api/SPEC.md

 Required keys:

 * `name: string` as the name of the setter
-* `desctiotion: string` description of what the setter does
+* `description: string` description of what the setter does

 Optional keys (at least 1 has to be included; can be combined):